Times Square shooting suspect arrested in Florida

-Farrakhan Muhammad was taken into custody near Jacksonville, the official said, four days after the shooting Saturday that rattled the Big Apple tourist haven known as the “Crossroads of the World.”
+Farrakhan Muhammad was taken into custody while eating lunch in a McDonald’s parking lot near Jacksonville, police said.

-The official was not authorized to speak publicly about the case and did so on the condition of anonymity.
-New York City police scheduled a press conference for 3:30 p.m.
-Wednesday.
+“While there is no joy today, there is justice,” New York City Police Commissioner Dermot Shea said.

-Muhammad was listed Wednesday in an inmate database for the Bradford County, Florida sheriff’s office.
+Muhammad, 31, was listed Wednesday in an inmate database for the sheriff’s office in Bradford County, Florida.
 Information on a lawyer who could speak on his behalf was not immediately available.

-Muhammad is suspected of wounding three people with stray bullets during a dispute in Times Square at about 5 p.m.
+Muhammad is suspected of wounding the three victims with stray bullets during a dispute in Times Square at about 5 p.m.
 Saturday.

 Wendy Magrinat, a 23-year-old tourist visiting from Rhode Island, was shot in the leg.
 A 43-year-old woman from New Jersey was shot in the foot.
 The 4-year-old girl, from Brooklyn, was also shot in the leg.